AmmarMahmood7/ReactJs/README.md

 # ReactJs
-This Repo contains projects based on ReactJs
+This Repo contains projects based on React